 What is a coil/IUD?

-It is not recommended to use a menstrual cup when you have a coil because a vacuum may arise that can pull the coil out.
+It is not recommended to use a menstrual cup while you have an IUD, as suction may dislodge the device.

 Inserting and removing a coil/IUD

-The coil/IUD is inserted into the uterine cavity by a doctor, public health nurse or midwife.
-It is recommended that the coil is inserted during the first week after menstruation begins.
-Many women find having the coil/IUD inserted a little uncomfortable.
-To make the insertion less uncomfortable, you can take painkillers an hour before insertion.
+The coil/IUD is inserted into the uterus by a doctor, public health nurse, or midwife.
+It is recommended to insert the coil/ IUD within the first week after your period begins.
+Many people experience some discomfort or pain during insertion.
+To reduce discomfort, you can take over-the-counter pain relief about an hour beforehand.

-The coil/IUD must also be removed by a doctor, midwife or public health nurse.
-Most women find that the removal itself is painless.
+Removal must also be done by a healthcare provider.
+Most people find that removal is painless.

 Copper IUD

-The copper IUD has a copper wire wrapped around the coil.
-This prevents the sperm from fertilising the egg and reduces the possibility of a fertilised egg becoming attached to the uterus.
+The copper IUD has a copper wire wound around it.
+It works by preventing sperm from fertilizing an egg and reducing the likelihood of a fertilized egg implanting in the uterus.

-The copper IUD does not contain hormones, and you can have it for five years before it needs to be replaced or removed.
+The copper IUD does not contain hormones and can remain in place for up to five years before needing replacement or removal.

-A copper IUD costs less than a hormonal coil and can be purchased without a prescription.
-A doctor, midwife or public health nurse must insert the copper IUD.
-The price of copper IUDs varies between different pharmacies, costing from about NOK 550-800.
+It costs less than the hormonal IUD and can be purchased without a prescription.
+However, a doctor, midwife, or public health nurse must insert it.
+The price varies between pharmacies, ranging from approximately NOK 550 to 800.

-If you need emergency contraception, a copper IUD is the safest method of preventing pregnancy.
-The copper IUD can be inserted up to 5 days (120 hours) after unprotected intercourse.
-The copper IUD can be removed after seven days, or it can be kept as contraception for up to five years.
+The copper IUD is the most effective emergency contraceptive.
+It can be inserted up to 5 days (120 hours) after unprotected sex.
+It can be removed after 7 days or kept in place as long-term contraception for up to five years.

 Side effects